thejamilah/CookAndCode/README.md

 - Favorite Coding Language: Will grant access to certain items in database.

 ## Policies
-- Over 18 to access products: There may be some graphic cookware or code memes.
+- Over 21 to access 21+ page products: There are alcohol related cookware products.
 - C# as favorite language: C# is special and allows users to see different items.

 ## Deployed Site